jhpyle/docassemble/_docs/config.md

 ## google

-If you have a Google API key, for example for using the Google Geocoder, you can include it as follows:
+If you have a Google API key, for example for using the [Google Maps Geocoding API], you can include it as follows:

 {% highlight yaml %}
 google: